 Since you’ve flown into Reykjavík, why not spend a few nights relaxing and indulging in the city’s famous foodie scene (anything seafood.)
 It’s easy to arrange a day tour by ferry to the Westman Islands from the port of Landeyjahöfn.
 This route passes waterfalls, volcanoes and glaciers and, around the many fjords, you may see whales and puffins.

-On Heimaey, the largest of the Westman Islands, the small Eldheimar Museum commemorates the 1973 volcanic eruption that lasted for months, forced thousands to flee and expanded the region’s landmass by 20%.
+On Heimaey, the largest of the Westman Islands, the small Eldheimar Museum commemorates the 1973 volcanic eruption.
+This good news bad news event lasted for months, forced thousands to flee and expanded the region’s landmass by 20%.
 It’s a great introduction to geologic features that make Iceland’s scenery so spectacular.
 Some day tours also include hiking around the island to see the Eldfell volcano or boating around nearby waters.

 Just to the east is Eyjafjallajökull, the famously active volcano whose 2020 eruption sent a huge cloud of ash over Europe that disrupted air travel for nearly a week.

 Day 2: Reykjavík to Geysir on the Golden Circle Route – 75 miles

 Ready to hit the road?
 Begin by following the old Viking trail through many small fishing towns on the so-called Golden Circle, a route that returns to Reykjavík.